Grant McDonald (baseball): Olympics

 McDonald was selected and played centerfield for the Australian baseball team at the 1996 Summer Olympics in Atlanta.
 The team finished 7th in Olympic competition.
 McDonald batted .292 for the tournament and he hit Australia's first ever home run in Olympic competition, against Cuba starting pitcher Eliecer Montes de Oca in Australia's first game on 20 July 1996 in the second inning.

 McDonald again played centerfield for the Australian Olympic baseball team in the 2000 Summer Olympics in Sydney batting .304 with 1 HR.
 McDonald along with Michael Nakamura were the only two baseball players from the 1996 Australian Olympic team who played on the 2000 Australian Olympic team.

 With McDonald's home run at the Sydney Olympics he was the first Australian to hit home runs in consecutive Olympic Games in 1996 and 2000.

 Independent baseball

-In 2000 Grant played independent professional baseball with the Cook County Cheetahs in the Frontier League in the USA.
-McDonald played centerfield and batted a respectable .301 in 45 games.
+In 2000, Grant played independent professional baseball with the Cook County Cheetahs in the Frontier League in the USA.
+McDonald played centerfield and batted .301 in 45 games.